 Every month U-21 participants vote on the book we'll be reading.
 Participants keep the book and are welcome to talk about the book however they feel comfortable.
 All books are LGBTQ+ and a great time to read.
 If you'd like to donate money to help us buy books please do so here.
-The April theme is Pansexual and Panromantic books and the pick is How Y'all Doing?: Misadventures and Mischief from a Life Well Lived by Leslie Jordan.
+The February theme is Mythology and the pick is How Y'all Doing?: Misadventures and Mischief from a Life Well Lived by Leslie Jordan.
 Feel free to see our book choice as well as the ones we considered below.

 "It Gets Better" U-21 Alumni Video

 Hear U-21 alumni talk about how it gets better, and how U-21 played an important role in their lives.